First measurements with monolithic active pixel test structures produced in a 65 nm CMOS process: Digital Pixel Test Structure

 The DPTS features a \numproduct{32x32} pixel matrix with a pitch of \qty{15}{\um} implemented in the modified-with-gap process and contains a full digital front-end with asynchronous readout \cite{AGLIERIRINELLA2023168589}.
 The sensor is controlled by a set of external reference currents and voltages and read out via a current mode logic (CML) output \cite{cecconi-twepp,10196055}.
 All the pixels are read out simultaneously via a differential digital output that time encodes the pixel position and Time-over-Threshold (ToT).
 The goal of the DPTS was to study the in-pixel full-digital front end.

-The performance of DPTS chips for various irradiation levels taken at a temperature of +\SI{20}{\celsius} was evaluated using in-beam measurements, the results of which are shown in Fig.~\ref{fig:dpts}.
+The performance of DPTS chips for various irradiation levels taken at a temperature of +\SI{20}{\celsius} was evaluated using in-beam measurements of positive hadrons at \qty{10}{\giga\electronvolt\per c}, the results of which are shown in Fig.~\ref{fig:dpts}.
 For all irradiation levels, the sensor shows an excellent detection efficiency of \qty{99}{\percent} and a spatial resolution below the binary resolution (pixel pitch / $\sqrt{12}$) while preserving a fake-hit rate below \num{10}~pixel$^{-1}$~s$^{-1}$.
 For the detection efficiency, it can be seen that non-ionising irradiation leads to a decrease in detection efficiency while ionising irradiation leads to an increase in the fake-hit rate.
 For the spatial resolution, there is a negligible impact of the irradiation on the performance of the tested irradiation levels.
 Whereas the average cluster size shows a slight decrease with increasing non-ionising dose.

-To investigate the cause of the detection efficiency loss in the sensor, the detection efficiency was studied as a function of the in-pixel position as shown in Fig.~\ref{fig:dpts-in-pix} for a sensor irradiated to \qty{e15}{\niel}.
+In-beam measurements using positive hadrons at \qty{10}{\giga\electronvolt\per c} were also used to investigate the cause of the detection efficiency loss in the sensor by measuring the particle hit position within a pixel.
+The detection efficiency was studied as a function of the reconstructed track position relative to the nearest pixel centre for a sensor irradiated to \qty{e15}{\niel} with a threshold of \qty{160}{\ele}, as shown in Fig.~\ref{fig:dpts-in-pix}.
 It can be seen that the further the track is away from the collection diode, in the centre of the pixel, the smaller the detection efficiency is, an effect becoming particularly acute in the corners of the pixel.